EmoryHPC/practical-data-science/README.md

 On going discovery

+### Practical Data Science has Projects

-### Data Science is Often Taught as Exercises in Isolation
+Data Science is Often Taught as Exercises in Isolation

+its complexity as a system

 this does not set us up for a project, where the output from one stage needs to be passed to another, cascading failure

-its complexity as a system